-Noise N(V) increases monotonically, but jumps at the discontinuities of the SNR plot (Figure 10), around $Log{10}(DN) = 3.6$ and 4.8.
+Noise N(V) increases monotonically in dark regions, but jumps at the discontinuities of the SNR plot (Figure 10), around Log10(DN) = 3.6 and 4.8.
 The noise measurement depends on the location on the sawtooth curve where the measurement is made.
-Because of this and because each HDR sensor is different, there is no simple equation, comparable to (10) for calculating C{max} .
-It will require a separate measurement and an assumption about the maximum SNR, perhaps limiting it to the mean value in the sawtooth region (above $Log{10}(DN) = 3$ in Figure 10).
+Because each HDR sensor is different, there is no simple equation, comparable to (10) for calculating C{max} .
+It will require a separate measurement and an assumption about the maximum SNR, perhaps limiting it to the mean value in the sawtooth region (above Log10(DN) = 3 in Figure 10).
 For now, we recommend caution when calculating C{max} for HDR sensors.
+Measurements of C_4 as a function of exposure are of intest for HDR sensors.